Ronald Lauder

 Ronald Steven Lauder (born February 26, 1944) is an American businessman.
-He and his brother, Leonard Lauder, are the sole heirs to the Estée Lauder cosmetics company, founded by their parents, Estée Lauder and Joseph Lauder, in 1946.
+He is the sole heir to The Estée Lauder Companies, founded by his parents Estée Lauder and Joseph Lauder in 1946, following the death of his brother Leonard Lauder in 2025.

 According to Forbes, Lauder had a net worth of $4.7 billion as of May 2025 (number 796 on Forbes' list of billionaires).
+Lauder is a longtime Republican Party donor, and supporter and longtime friend of President Donald Trump; he has been credited with planting the idea of annexing Greenland in Trump's mind.

+Lauder ran in the Republican primary for mayor of New York City in 1989.

 Early life and education

 Lauder was born in New York City to a Jewish family, the son of Estée Lauder and Joseph Lauder, founders of Estée Lauder Companies.
-He is the younger brother of Leonard Lauder, chairman of the board of the Estée Lauder Companies.
+He is the younger brother of Leonard Lauder, former chairman of the board of the Estée Lauder Companies.

 He attended the Bronx High School of Science and holds a bachelor's degree in International Business from the Wharton School of Business at the University of Pennsylvania.
 He studied at the University of Paris and received a Certificate in International Business from the University of Brussels.